As oil recovers, U.S. firms descend on the Permian Basin in West Texas

 ODESSA, Texas In most U.S. shale oil regions, energy firms are making strategic but cautious bets as the price of oil holds above $50 a barrel.

-Here in the Permian Basin of West Texas, the largest U.S. oil patch, the industry poured more than $28 billion into land acquisitions last year - more than triple what they spent in 2015.
+Here in the Permian Basin of West Texas, the largest U.S. oil patch, the industry poured more than $28 billion (22.14 billion pounds) into land acquisitions last year - more than triple what they spent in 2015.

 Those deals set the stage for much larger investments needed to extract the oil from the ground - and they illustrate how the Permian Basin has become the epicentre for the U.S. shale resurgence after a historic oil price crash.